 CAMAU: Progression and Assessment in the Curriculum for Wales

-Since the publication of Successful Futures (Donaldson, 2015) and the subsequent adoption of its recommendations in A curriculum for Wales – a curriculum for life (Welsh Government, 2015), a national strategy has been underway to build new curriculum, pedagogy and assessment arrangements to offer young people in Wales educational experiences that are fit for the 21st century.
-The creation of these new arrangements is the responsibility of all involved in education in Wales – communities, policy makers, practitioners and researchers..
+Since the publication of Successful Futures (Donaldson, 2015) and the adoption by Welsh Government of its recommendations (A curriculum for Wales – a curriculum for life Welsh Government, 2015), a national strategy has been underway to build new curriculum, pedagogy and assessment arrangements which will offer young people in Wales educational experiences that are fit for the 21st century.
+The creation of these new arrangements is the responsibility of all involved in education in Wales – communities, policy makers, practitioners and researchers.

 The CAMAU project, a collaboration between the University of Glasgow (UofG) and the University of Wales Trinity Saint David (UWTSD), funded by the Welsh Government and the UWTSD, is designed to support the Welsh education system in this task.
 The focus of the CAMAU project is progression.
 CAMAU aims to provide evidence from research, policy and practice to address five main questions:

 - How might curriculum, progression and assessment be described and developed in Wales to focus on learning and to promote better alignment between research, policy and practice?